andregibbs/kings-cross/README.md

 *To build, simply use ```gulp``` without any args.
 Version used for production: 3.9.1* *To build, for production (to scrap the code for AEM) use ```gulp production``` without any args.
 Version used for production: 3.9.1*

+**This project requires node version v11.15.0.
+Use nvm to switch node versions and run**

 ***NB: For documentation related to the Home Of Innovation pages, read hoiREADME.md***

 ## **Brief project breakdown:**